hardi-virani/Java_Basics/README.md

+👋 Hello, I'm Hardi Virani!
-Hello, My name is Hardi Virani.
-I am an upcoming Northeastern University Software Engineering Student.
+🎓 Upcoming Northeastern University Software Engineering Student

-I have recently started practicing OOPS with JAVA language to revise my skills, If you are interested you can view my practice and hands on your skills too.
-To view my practice and learn OOPS please go to SRC-> there you will be able to find all my commits and practice.
-All the best.
+Welcome to my GitHub! 🌟 I’ve recently started revisiting and practicing Object-Oriented Programming (OOP) concepts using the Java language.
+This repository is my personal journey to strengthen my skills, and I’d love for you to join in!

+🔍 What Can You Find Here?
+📁 Navigate to SRC to explore:

+My hands-on practice sessions.
+All my commits and examples showcasing OOP concepts.
+🚀 Why Should You Explore?
+💡 Whether you’re revising OOP concepts or just starting out, this repository is a great resource to:

+View practical examples.
+Learn and practice OOP with Java.
+Strengthen your coding foundation alongside me!
+🌟 Let’s Learn Together!
+Feel free to explore, learn, and even practice on your own!
+Wishing you all the best on your programming journey! 🎉